danja/foowiki/README.md

 As it stands it's suitable for use as a personal wiki.
 It uses [Markdown](http://en.wikipedia.org/wiki/Markdown) editing syntax.
 It doesn't contain features like page locking or authentication (feel free to add these!).

-All FooWiki needs is a (static file) HTTP server and a SPARQL 1.1 server.
+All FooWiki needs is a (static file) HTTP server and a SPARQL 1.1 server, i.e. ** no server-side code**.
 It's being developed against [Fuseki](http://jena.apache.org/documentation/serving_data/), the Jena SPARQL server (which has a built-in HTTP server) and the instructions below follow this setup.
 (Please let me know if you get it running against a different SPARQL server, I'll include notes here).

 Issues: see foowiki/todo.txt (will move to github soonish)